2001-man-display-none/Grace-Potter-Shop/README.md

 Linters are fundamental to any project.
 They ensure that your code has a consistent style, which is critical to writing readable code.

-Boilermaker comes with a working linter (ESLint, with `eslint-config-fullstack`) "out of the box."
+Grqace-Potter comes with a working linter (ESLint, with `eslint-config-fullstack`) "out of the box."
 However, everyone has their own style, so we recommend that you and your team work out yours and stick to it.
 Any linter rule that you object to can be "turned